 Brevard Avenue is the main avenue of the village.
 As you might expect, being near a beach town, there are plenty of Florida and beach inspired shops.
 But you’ll also find tons of art alongside specialty shops.
-Browse unique wines and gifts at The Wine Lady, and make sure to stop by the Village General Store.
+Browse unique wines and foods at the Village General Store.
 The Cocoa Village Playhouse is here, as are countless shops and restaurants including Threadneedle Street Mall.
-Highlights of this collection of shops includes Caroline’s Records and Frankly My Dear clothing.
-The Toy Box is right across the street and is a great stop for any families.
+Highlights of this collection of shops includes Caroline’s Records.
+The Toy Box is right across the street and is a great stop for any family.

-Find a full listing of local shops here.
+View a full listing of local shops at Cocoa Village.

 Add in a Visit to Rockledge Gardens